Gabriel2409/small-calendar/README.md

 ## Testing

 - Launch the tests by running `pytest [-vv]`
-- get the coverage by running `pytest --cov="." --cov-report html`, then open `index.html` in the html cov folder
+- get the coverage by running `pytest --cov="." --cov-report html`, then open `index.html` in the `htmlcov` folder
-- Note: tests are only done in the backend here, not in the frontend
+- Note: tests are only done in the backend here, not in the frontend.
+They ensure that we can not populate the db with inconsistent records while using the api.
+Note that you can still mess up the db if you enter the data directly.